 7.30-10.00 “I Looked East & I Looked West” concert – all Irish guests

-Pub sessions from 12 noon till very late – details will be in the souvenir programme.
+Pub sessions from 12 noon till very late – details in the souvenir programme.

 Sunday 28th April